muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 to support the externally defined standard **Muldis Content Predicate** (**MCP**) format for source code metadata.
-The MCP standard was co-developed with the MUON standard as a recommended way to make a MUON *parsing unit* more strongly typed, in particular to explicitly declare what script / character encoding was used in its file / octet string form.
+The MCP standard was co-developed with the MUON standard as a recommended way to make a MUON *parsing unit* more strongly typed, for example to explicitly declare what script / character encoding was used in its file / octet string form.
-While heuristics (and BOMs) can lead to a strong guess as to what character encoding a file is, an explicit MCP declaration makes things more certain.
+While heuristics (and BOMs) can lead to a strong guess as to what character encoding a file is, an explicit MCP declaration can make things more certain.

 A **Muldis Content Predicate** declaration is expressly supported by **Muldis Object Notation** in the form of the latter's